 Further complicating our efforts is the often short lead times the ever-changing conditions of winter storms present us in making adjustments to service plans and getting the word on those changes out to you--our customers.

 Also, road conditions during a snowstorm do not only affect how you get to our stations.
-They also can hamper our crews from getting to their work locations, and that also has an impact on service.
+They also hamper our crews from getting to their work locations, and that has an impact on our ability to deliver service.

-Finally, the weather's impact on our service is not just determined by the amount of snow that falls, but also by the age of our equipment and the condition of our infrastructure.
+Finally, the weather's impact on our service is not just determined by the amount of snow that falls, but also by the age of our equipment and of our infrastructure.
 This is especially evident on the New Haven Line, where 100-year-old catenary and moveable bridges, and signal and power systems are all highly susceptible to the effects of the weather.
 The line can become adversely impacted by a severe storm.

 Routinely, snow and sub-freezing temperatures can affect our "cars" much like they affect your cars.
 Moisture from ice and snow can freeze in brake lines, air compressors and door mechanisms, causing them to malfunction.
-On our older equipment, snow and moisture can get into traction motors, which can turn the train car's wheels, causing them to short out.
+On our older M3 equipment, snow and moisture can get into traction motors, which can turn the train car's wheels, causing them to short out.
 (The design of our M7 & M8 cars places critical components inside, making them less susceptible to the effects of moisture.)

-Unlike one of your cars, when one of our cars is out of service, it affects you and 100 or so of your fellow commuters.
+Unlike one of your cars, when one of our rail cars is out of service, it affects you and 100 or so of your fellow commuters.
 And while we work to get our train cars back "on the road" as soon as possible, your train may have fewer cars — and therefore, fewer seats — creating more crowded conditions than usual.

-Extreme cold and drifting snow also affect switches and signals, which can delay your train.
+Extreme cold and drifting snow also affect the reliability switches and signals, which can delay your train.

 Be Prepared - Know Before You Go: